Last Updated on October 13, 2023

 This attitude is even more important for those in nursing schools: “Nursing schools must make a strong effort to recruit male nurses from high school graduation classes if the nursing profession is to achieve a greater balance,” write Barrett-Landau and Henle.

 For the most part, though, overcoming the gender disparity in nursing simply means rethinking the way we feel about the ability of men to perform the job.
 “There are still some obstacles men in nursing face, particularly in specialties dominated by women,” as NP Daniel Arellano told SNHU.
 “But I believe men can be equally compassionate and provide equivalent care in any arena.”

-At CareerStaff, we encourage all qualified nursing professionals to apply for our available jobs, regardless of race, religion or gender.
+Gender diversity in nursing starts with expanding career opportunities.
+And at CareerStaff, we encourage all qualified professionals to apply for our available nursing jobs, regardless of race, religion or gender.
+Discover local, per diem, and travel nursing jobs nationwide today!
 We’re proud to be an equal opportunity employer and the preferred source of employment opportunities for many of the nation’s hard-working nurses.

 Have questions?
 Quick Apply below and connect with a dedicated recruiter to match you with opportunities nationwide!